Answers to a few common questions about BTCP

 Can I take these 10 classes online or by correspondence?

 The curriculum is designed to be delivered in a live classroom setting by a qualified teacher who is a mentor and discipler to the students, therefore the classes are not offered by correspondence or Internet.

 Is this curriculum accredited?

-BTCP is a non-formal training program created to meet the demand for trained local church leadership.
+BTCP is a comprehensive training program created to meet the demand for trained local church leadership.
 The curriculum is not accredited by any agency.
 Potential students are those who will usually not attend seminary or Bible College but desire to be equipped with basic Bible knowledge, ministry skillsand character development.

 BTCP certificates are awarded to men biblically qualified to be pastors who complete all 10 courses of the full BTCP program.

 BTCL certificates are awarded to all other students upon completion of the 5 or 8 core BTCL courses.
 The certificate details the courses and number of hours of training they have completed and can list all 10 courses if they have completed all 10.

 Will you send a teacher to teach our class?